Costly Mistakes for Startupsachkarlaw-admin

 As an employer, you will be required by law to produce adequate employee-related policies.
 These will include occupational health and safety, human rights policies, anti-discrimination, and anti-harassment policies.
 We help start-ups create policies which are specifically tailored to your industry.

 - Creating an unenforceable employment contract that fails to respect your employees and fails to protect your start-up’s intellectual property

 To avoid this mistake, it’s important to spend some time reviewing your offer letters as well as your employment agreements.
-Without properly drafted documents, it is a matter of time before someone, somewhere, tries to benefit from a clause you included or failed to include.
+Even as a start-up, without properly drafted documents, it is a matter of time before someone, somewhere, tries to benefit from a clause you included or failed to include.
 Compliance with provincial and federal Canadian law is paramount.
 Be aware of the minimum compensation, overtime benefits, and vacation entitlements to employees.
 Additionally, be mindful of the fact that your contracts may be unenforceable if they contain unclear terms or violations of the Employment Standards Act, 2000.
 Please consider seeking help from a legal professional when drafting employment contracts for your start-up.

 - Neglecting to dedicate proper time and efforts to foster a healthy working relationship with your employees

 Having the right policies in place can protect both employers and employees, while fostering a healthy work environment.
 As many employers also come to know, a happy employee is a productive employee.

 - Neglecting to create a compliance plan